ObadiaH123/Quote/README.md

 This project was generated with Angular CLI version 12.2.1.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+# Live Link

+# Contact Information
+Incase you have any question or you woul want to work with me reach me via kiprotichbernard780@gmail.com

 ## Development server